YahooArchive/express-yui/README.md

 </script>
 ```

-And this is really the only thing you should do in your templates to get YUI ready to roll!
+And this is really the only thing you need to do in your templates to get YUI ready to roll!

 ### Using the locator plugin to build the app

 `express-yui` provides many features, but the real power of this package can be seen when
-using it in conjunction with [locator][] component and [locator-yui][] plugin.
+using it in conjunction with the [locator][] component and the [locator-yui][] plugin.

 ```
 var express = require('express'),